laylacodes/hashnode-articles/cl3xd3tvl00ypuxnv79ba35fi.md

 <iframe src="https://giphy.com/embed/H85LpFTwMZPoc" width="240" height="202" class="giphy-embed"></iframe>

-[And something INSANELY cool that a lot of folks *don't know* about Oracle, is that they have **a free web version of their Oracle Database, that includes a web version of SQL Developer...** Yep.
+And something INSANELY cool that a lot of folks don't know about Oracle, is that they have a free web version of their Oracle Database, that includes a web version of SQL Developer...
+Yep.
 That's right.
 No more downloading, no more setting up a virtual machine.
-It's ALL stored on the OC (Oracle Cloud) and it's *free*.
+It's ALL stored on the OC (Oracle Cloud) and it's free.

-*LET THE SET UP TUTORIAL COMMENCE*](https://giphy.com/gifs/H85LpFTwMZPoc)
+LET THE SET UP TUTORIAL COMMENCE!

 *Or* you can watch the Youtube video of this tutorial from my Youtube channel: